 English meaning: Slow and steady wins the race.

-Lots of people aim to learn a language as quickly as possible, and there are lots of resources out there if this is your goal.
-Of course, if you remember the parable of the tortoise and the hare, it was the slow and steady tortoise who ultimately prevailed!
+Some people aim to learn a language as quickly as possible, and there are lots of resources out there if this is your goal.
+Of course, if you remember the parable of the tortoise and the hare, it was the slow and steady tortoise who ultimately prevailed.

 Armed with these famous Russian sayings and proverbs, you not only know a little bit more Russian, but also a little bit more about Russian culture!